 With so much information out there regarding providers and treatment options for obsessive compulsive disorder, it can be hard to know exactly where to start—especially when you have to consider everything from the type of provider to the different treatment methods, as well as how you’ll fit it into your busy schedule.

-If you’re feeling overwhelmed and anxious, and you want to avoid spending hours searching through the internet, we put together this guide to finding the right therapist to treat your OCD, specifically one that works with ERP.
+If you’re feeling overwhelmed and anxious, and you want to avoid spending hours searching through the internet, we put together this guide to finding the right therapist to treat your OCD, specifically one that works with exposure and response prevention (ERP) therapy.

-What are the different types of providers for OCD?
+What are the different types of providers who can help with OCD?

 There are several types of mental health professionals that treat OCD, including: